dragonfly-science/dragonfly-website/content/people/knox-christopher.md

 banner: knox-christopher/christopher-knox-letterbox.jpg
 ---

-Christopher is a web and software developer who specialises in data visualisation.
+Christopher is a web and software developer who specialises in data visualisation – presenting large amounts of data in a graphical form.
-He is always searching for new and better ways of making data visualisatons.
 <!--more-->

 Christopher enjoys being able to show clients their data in a way